Kuchunan/SnapSort-Trash-Classification-with-YOLO-v4-Darknet-Onnx-TensorRT-for-Jetson-Nano/README.md

 # SnapSort
 SnapSort is a trash sorting assistant with the YOLO V3 model.
 It will take in a video feed from the camera and return visual and audio instructions to users.
 The project is designed to help people sort their waste properly before waste collection.
-We placed the device, Jetson TX2 or GTX 1080 with a screen, on top of trash cans to guild people on sorting waste.
+We placed the device, Jetson TX2 or GTX 1080 with a screen, on top of trash cans to guide people on sorting waste.

 The project is built for the University of Washington GIX TECHIN 514 Hardware Software Lab 1 course, Microsoft Imagine Cup, and Alaska Environment Innovation Challenges.
 The code and dataset are collected and built by Yun Liu, Joey Wang, and I.